Caldicott Principles – A Complete Guide

 What is a Caldicott Guardian?

 The review recommended that each NHS organisation should appoint a Caldicott Guardian.
-This is an individual who is responsible for safeguarding patient information.
+This is the individual responsible for safeguarding patient information.
 They must also make sure that good practices are followed and are implemented.

 A Caldicott Guardian must also manage confidential information in accordance with: